 - Estate Lots: Estate lots must consist of at least two graves and allow for some landscaping.
-Estate lots consisting of six or more graves can use a one central monument and individual level or bevel markers (for details on these markers see the section "Memorialization Options".
+Estate lots consisting of six or more graves can use a one central monument and individual level or bevel markers (for details on these markers see the section “Monument and Grave Marker Options”.

 - Mausoleum Lots: Special lots can be purchased to accommodate lawn crypts or walk-in buildings.
 Plans, specifications, material and location in the lot of such crypt or building shall be subject to the approval of the cemetery management.
 Private mausoleums or structures erected by lot owners require an endowment to maintain the building or structure in the future.
 The size of the endowment is determined by the management of the Catholic Cemeteries.
 When an interment is made in a private mausoleum, the crypts shall be properly sealed as directed by the cemetery management.
 The management shall be in possession of a key to any family mausoleum.

 Several community mausoleums in Calvary Cemetery provide single and double crypts to families.
 The crypt fronts are owned by the Catholic Cemeteries and the families only have the right to inscribe the name of the deceased, full birth and death dates, and an extra line for further identification, such as relationship (e.g. “beloved son”) or marriage date.